Tips for hearing loss during the Christmas period

 Help create a seating plan that positions you away from music or the television blaring.
 This background noise can not only muffle other streams of conversation, but also creates something called the Lombard effect.
 It's when people speak louder to be heard over background noise, increase the overall volumes in a room.

 Let your host know that it's best for you to sit with a wall behind you – this way, you won't get noise coming from all directions.

 Of course, hearing your loved ones can be made much less complicated if you're equipped with the correct hearing solutions.
 Make sure you visit your local hearing clinic well before the Christmas season hits for a proper assessment.
 It can get quite busy, with many people needing last-minute advice, so you'll need to book a consultation in advance.

-You could be eligible for a FREE* hearing check – just click here to make a booking.
+You could be eligible for a no cost* hearing check – just click here to make a booking.

 With the correct hearing solution fitted, this will reduce the strain of your brain trying to place all fragmented sounds to memory, and so, you're less likely to feel isolated or left out of conversations.
 Modern hearing aids allow you to switch seamlessly between speakers, emulating the natural way we hear.

 If you've only just gotten hearing aids, you'll need to train your brain to get used to wearing and hearing through one.
 Why not your ears?
 Well, contrary to popular belief, you actually hear with your brain and not your ears.
 The ear canal is merely a vessel to convey sound, where delicate sensory hairs pick up the vibrations of noises and transmits this information to your brain.